 Initially, Hammurabi gave Rim Sin I no cause for alarm.
 He began his reign by centralizing and streamlining his administration, continuing his father’s building programs and enlarging and heightening the walls of the city.
 He instituted his famous code of laws (c.
 1772 BCE), paid careful attention to the needs of the people, improved irrigation of fields and maintenance of the infrastructures of the cities under his control, while also building opulent temples to the gods.
 At the same time he was setting his troops in order and planning his campaign for the southern region of Mesopotamia.

-The historian Bertman notes how Hammurabi’s personal character worked to his advantage early in his reign:
+The scholar Stephen Bertman notes how Hammurabi’s personal character worked to his advantage early in his reign:

 Hammurabi’s Code & the Care of the People